-Float 22 Airbag Pack before you go can give you a better shot at surviving a life-threatening avalanche scenario by preventing or minimizing burial depth.
-Inverse segregation, more commonly referred to as the "Brazil Nut Effect,” is the science behind why airbags work - turbulent movement during a slide sorts objects by size and weight (similar to the way large Brazil nuts will rise to the top when a bowl of mixed nuts is shaken).
+Float 22 Airbag Pack takes your preparedness to the next level, by utilizing inverse segregation or the "Brazil Nut" Effect.
+Turbulent movement during a slide sorts objects by size and weight (similar to the way large Brazil nuts will rise to the top when a bowl of mixed nuts is shaken).
 Smaller objects are more likely to fall into the voids created by the turbulence, while larger objects move to the top.
 In addition to giving you a better chance of rising to the top of the debris pile, the BCA

 Float 22 also helps provide head, neck and back support during a slide, aiding in the prevention of major spinal trauma.
 The BCA

 Float 22 Airbag Pack has a thin, lightweight design for minimalist backcountry riding, with enough room for rescue tools, food, water and extra layers.
 Take the BCA